 After years of accumulated experience, accomplishments, and working knowledge, it is time for professionals to level up for higher positions, undertake new responsibilities, and move up the ladder of success.
 Skilled candidates might be craving to take up a senior position that will reward their years of hard work and dedication.

 However, though these professionals surely possess a unique set of skills, achievements, and work history to be proud of, a simple yet determining issue might pop up in their way, causing a kind of puzzlement.
-Well, that determining factor is knowing how to present those magnificent qualifications in a resume that will land an interview or even the job of their dreams.
+Well, that determining factor is knowing how to present those magnificent qualifications in a resume builder that will land an interview or even the job of their dreams.

 The following tips and guidelines are made for those professionals who are eager to know how to build the perfect resume to apply for senior positions.